AlaskaAirlines/auro-tokenlist/demo/demo.md

 ### Token List With Swatch

-This example illustrates a list of Design tokens with the swatch styling applied to the standard token table.
+This example illustrates a list of Design tokens with the rectangular swatch displayed in the standard token table.

 <div class="exampleWrapper">